CREATIVE & DESIGN LEADER

 3 Finalist

+That all changed when I joined the Arby’s social content team and I was put into the limelight.
+I was invited to several conventions to speak and do live crafting demos, and the larger team was invited to multiple events to speak on behalf of the brand.
+The biggest stage we were on was at SXSW in 2019, where we spoke about building brand engagement through niche marketing strategies.
 My team’s primary objective for most of the time I worked on the Arby’s social account was Brand Affinity… and our content obviously hit a sweet spot for a lot of people.
-I was invited to several conventions to speak and do live crafting demos and the larger team was invited to multiple events to speak on behalf of the brand.
 We had a number of writeups across every corner of the internet from Adweek and AdAge to Rolling Stone, Fast Company and TMZ to obscure fan-centric subReddits.

 “…what’s really crazy about these replicas isn’t just the fact that they’re life-like and that a fast-food chain created them, but the fact that they’re made out of nothing but sandwich boxes.
 The same sandwich boxes that barely stretch over a foot in length.
 It must have taken hundreds of these things to pull something like this off.